All Episodes

 We need to put mush minds like you out of business.

-People who walk around prejudice.
+People who walk around your resulting calls.

-You are the You want the gas prices to come down.
+You are the you want the gas prices to come down.

 Can I talk to you about gas prices for a minute, Lisa?